pandu-0/yelp-project/README.md

 ```

 Scripts used for data acquisition, exploratory analysis, topic modeling (BERTopic & NMF), sentiment analysis, and correlation studies in the Yelp review pipeline can be found in the `code` directory.

+> [!IMPORTANT]
+Although all scripts can be run on a local machine, we highly suggest executing them on Google Colab since it comes with most packages pre-installed except for `bertopic`.
+You can also avoid package dependency problems in this way.

 ## Website Link
 https://cs163-project-452620.wn.r.appspot.com/